adobe/commerce-checkout-starter-kit/README.md

 From now, you can also debug and see some customized logs using the `LOG_LEVEL` environment variable.
 If this variable is set, logs from different phases of the commerce client instantiation will be shown with detailed information.

-### API Methods
+### Commerce API Methods

-To call the Commerce API methods, initialize the Adobe Commerce Client as follows:
+To call the Commerce REST endpoints, initialize the Adobe Commerce Client as follows:

 ```javascript
 const { getAdobeCommerceClient } = require('../lib/adobe-commerce');